tuttinator/transcribeme/USAGE.md

 Not yet tested on Windows environments.
 Feel free to send feedback / advice on an FFMPEG alternative.

+`streamio-ffmpeg` may or may not work under JRuby, not yet tested.

 RubyMotion - this gem uses synchronous connections, and other stuff making it inappropriate.
 A RubyMotion-specific gem is in the works.